techtruth/avatar-mediasoup/README.md

 This is not a Metaverse as a Service.
 I'd recommend framevr.io for that kind of thing.

 Acknowledgments and Thanks
-I would like to express my deep gratitude to FrameVR for their generosity and curiosity in allowing me to fork the decommissioned backend as open source.
+I would like to express my deep gratitude to framevr.io for their generosity and curiosity in allowing me to fork the decommissioned backend as open source.

 The decision to embrace the open-source spirit not only demonstrates